Architecture of Russia: Post-revolution

+Political Convicts House in Saint Petersburg, 1933.

 In the first year of Soviet rule all architects refusing to emigrate (and the new generation) denounced any classical heritage in their work and began to propagate formalism, the most influential of all Revivalist themes.
 Great plans were drawn for large, technically advanced cities.
 The most ambitious of all was the Monument to the Third International, planned in 1919 by Vladimir Tatlin (1885–1953), а 400-meter spiral, wound around a tilted central axis with rotating glass chambers.
 Impossible in real life, the Tatlin Tower inspired a generation of Constructivist architects in Russia and abroad.
 The Shukhov Tower, rising 160 m above Moscow, was completed in 1922.
 According to the initial plans, the hyperboloid tower by Vladimir Shukhov with a height of 350 m had an estimated mass of 2200 t, while the Eiffel Tower in Paris (with a height of 350 m) weighs 7300 t.

 Residents of apartment buildings were sealed, they were hooked by new tenants.
 The so-called kommunalka became the most common type of accommodation for the residents of large cities.
 In each communal apartment one room belonged to one family, while bathroom, toilet and kitchen were shared.
 Such a scheme was widespread until the mid-1950s, and in some cities there are more communal apartments.
 At the same time with the 1930s for senior people began to build houses with separate bedroom apartments, where one family was given the whole apartment.
 An example of such a house called House on the Embankment (Dom na naberezhnoi) in Moscow, built in 1927–1931, respectively.

 An important priority during the post-revolutionary period was the mass reconstruction of cities.
 In 1918 Alexey Shchusev (1873–1949) and Ivan Zholtovsky founded the Mossovet Architectural Workshop, where the complex planning of Moscow's reconstruction as a new Soviet capital took place.
 The workshop employed young architects who later emerged as avant-garde leaders.
 At the same time architectural education, concentrated in the Vkhutemas, was divided between revivalists and modernists.

 In 1919, Petrograd saw a similar planning and educational setup, headed by experienced revivalist Ivan Fomin (1872–1936).
 Other cities followed suit and the results of the work carried out there were to make dramatic changes in traditional Russian city layout.
 The first large-scale development templates (generalny plan) were drawn there.
 The city was planned as a series of new wide avenues, massive public structures and the improvement of workers' housing with heat and plumbing.
 The first apartment building of this period was completed in 1923, followed by a surge of public-housing construction in 1925–1929.